Home - Bookapy Book Preview

 Chapter 1)

-‘It won’t be long now’, Darras Blain, the man known simply to his troop as ‘the Captain’, sighed mentally.
-Their ammo was out and the Trenichans were bringing up a cannon to breach the gate.
+‘It won’t be long now’, Darras, the man known simply to his troop as ‘the Captain’, sighed mentally.
+Their ammo was out, and the Trenichans finally brought up a cannon to breach the gate.

 “Been an honour, Captain,” Doc Washal said quietly from behind him.